ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 * y_{derived} => component sum
 * y_{c} => is the individual component (e.g c_1 would be y_{1})

-We start with a data record which is parsed to our process.
+We start with an input record which is passed to our method.

+Note: We expect predictive to be set either as the total for the current period or the total for the period to be assessed and that the future steps use predictive to mean total.

 ### 5.1 Validate Data Input (Stage 1)

-We firstly, check to see if total, components, predictive variable, auxillary variable (if specified), absolute difference threshold (if specified) or percentage difference threshold (if specified) in the data record is not a number value.
+We firstly, check to see if total, components, predictive variable, auxillary variable (if specified), absolute difference threshold (if specified) or percentage difference threshold (if specified) in the data input is not a number value.
 If any of these values are not a number then we return an error message '{var or vars} not a Number' and stop the method.

 Then, we must see if

 ```
-    x_{absolute} ≠ None
+    x_{absolute} = None
 ```
  and

 ```
-    x_{percent} ≠ None
+    x_{percent} = None
 ```

 holds.
 If this is ```True``` we flag an exception with the message "One or both of absolute/percentage difference thresholds must be specified" and the method stops.